ogcincubator/iliad-apis-features/README.md

-# OGC API Profiles for ILIAD
+# API Profiles for ILIAD

-This repository defines profiles of the OGC APIs to support interoperability in the ILIAD Digital Twin of the Ocean context.
+This repository defines profiles of the APIs to support interoperability in the ILIAD Digital Twin of the Ocean context.
 [About Profiles](PROFILES.md)

-The profiles link OGC APIs such as OGC API Features to specific schemas supporting the Oceans Information Model used by ILIAD, and show how these can be used to define specific application profiles.
+The profiles link sevral APIs such as OGC API Features to specific schemas supporting the Oceans Information Model used by ILIAD, and show how these can be used to define specific application profiles.

 [Here](https://drive.google.com/file/d/1kKC2Wx8wItdoH_ZVDQA-KW-f4wv46xcU/view?usp=sharing) is  a short (11mins) video describing this from a "Best Practices" perspective.

 The compiled (ready to use) elements and documentation are available here: (https://ogcincubator.github.io/iliad-apis-features/)

 These profiles demonstrate a scalable and extensible approach to creating different levels of interoperability for different sub-domains.

 The core of this profile is the SOSA component of the Oceans Information Model using a standardised JSON schema, JSON-LD context and SHACL rules regarding disposition of metadata across ObservationCollections and individual observations.